ezioeg/mymovie-app/README.md

-# My Movie App
+# MyMovie App
-My Movie App is a technical test using React Native CLI, where the goal is to clone a basic version of Netflix within a limited time.
+MyMovie App is a technical test using React Native CLI, where the goal is to clone a basic version of Netflix within a limited time.
 The project uses The Movie Database (TMDB) API to fetch and display movie and TV show data.

 ## Features